lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 Our kappa of .35 indicates that this rating team has a 35% chance of agreement, corrected for by chance.
 This is substantially below the standard.
 Let's imagine that the team spends time with their dictionaries, examines common errors, and makes some decision rules.

-Here's the resimulation of "improved" agreement.
+Here's the resimulation of the "improved" agreement.

 ```r
 Rater1b <- c("exploration", "exploration", "exploration", "exploration",